0

 Mobile Risks: M2 – Insecure data storage.

+Insecure Data Storage.
 This is the second of a series of articles about the most significant security risks lurking mobile applications.
 Per the OWASP Mobile Top 10 2016, the second category of most significant mobile risks is the M2-Insecure Data Storage and it is concerned with whether or not sensitive data is securely stored on the application, this category also covers any kind of unintended data leakage.

 The Insecure data storage category covers vulnerabilities or risks related to, first if any sensitive information it’s been stored by the application and second how this information is secured, note that from a security point of view, applications should be designed to not store sensitive information on the client side in the first place.
 This category also cover any sort of data leakage that was not intended, this includes issues related to having sensitive information in the application logs, in the applications memory or it’s decompiled code, the category also includes soring sensitive information on media like SDCard, application files or local SQLite databases.